What is the Net Promoter Score (NPS)?

 - NPS is considered a credible tool by most business managers as it was introduced by one of the leading management consulting firms – Bain & Company.

-- Its output is easy-to-understand and easy-to-communicate, which means that one can easily tell what proportion of the customers are extremely satisfied with the product or service.
+- Its output is easy to understand and communicate, so one can easily tell what proportion of the customers are extremely satisfied with the product or service.

-- Relatively easier to benchmark as most of the industry players use this popular metric.
-It can help companies determine their position in the competitive landscape and assess their gap from the established players.
+- Relatively easier to benchmark as most industry players use this popular metric.
+It can help companies determine their position in the competitive landscape and assess their gap with the established players.

-- Some research suggests that the net promoter score has a strong correlation with a company’s revenue.
-It could be attributable to the fact that the implementation of this system helps employees to assess the gap and then strive for better customer feedback.
+- Some research suggests that the net promoter score strongly correlates with a company's revenue.
+It could be attributable to the fact that implementing this system helps employees assess the gap and then strive for better customer feedback.

 Disadvantages